-This year Polar awarded five $1,000 scholarships in honor of former General Manager John G. Walters.
-The awards are given to outstanding high school seniors whose parents or guardians are current subscribers of Polar Communications or its subsidiaries.
+This year Polar awarded ten $1,000 scholarships in honor of former general manager John G. Walters.
+The awards are given to outstanding high school seniors whose parents or guardians are current customers of Polar Communications or its subsidiaries.
 Applicants are judged on essay content, grammar, academic achievement and community involvement.

-The Leadership Scholarship is sponsored by Polar Communications, in cooperation with its retired employees.
-This scholarship is awarded to a student who is involved in their school, serves their community, achieves leadership roles in activities, functions or organizations, and strives to reach their highest potential.
-Consideration is also given to any work or internship experience outside of school.
+The Leadership Scholarship, sponsored by Polar, is awarded to a student who is involved in their school, serves their community, achieves leadership roles in activities, functions or organizations, and strives to reach their highest potential.
 Applicants must be a senior in high school or freshman or sophomore in college, and their parents or guardians must be Polar customers.

 The 2021 Polar Leadership Scholarship in the amount of $2,500 is being awarded to Jenna Maker, a senior at Northern Cass High School.
 And Chloe Gemmill, a senior at Valley-Edinburg High School.